HomeArticle

 More importantly, Jassy also wrote in the same memo that in the next few years, as AI is widely used across the company, Amazon expects the size of its corporate workforce to decline.

-So, tasks that don't actually need AI are still being handed over to AI, just to make the numbers on the leaderboard look good.
+So, tasks that don't actually need AI are still being handed over to AI just to make the numbers on the leaderboard look good.

 This is a classic example of reverse clock - in under the Internet OKR system, where employees are playing a game against a quantitative indicator.

-Meta Is Even More Absurd; the CTO Encourages 'Racking Up Tokens' Himself
+Meta Is Even More Absurd: The CTO Encourages 'Racking Up Tokens' Himself

 Meta was also exposed by The Information for its internal AI leaderboard in the same week.

-An employee named Ash Bhat independently built a tool called "Claudeonomics."
+An employee named Ash Bhat independently created a tool called "Claudeonomics."
 This dashboard tracks the token usage of about 85,000 employees and displays it in the form of a leaderboard.
-In 30 days, a total of 60 trillion tokens were consumed, and a single top user burned through 281 billion tokens.
+In 30 days, a total of 60 trillion tokens were consumed, and a single top - user burned through 281 billion tokens.

 Interestingly, Mark Zuckerberg himself didn't make it into the top 250, nor did CTO Andrew Bosworth.

-Whether it's employees being forced or the CTO genuinely encouraging it, Amazon and Meta, two of the world's wealthiest companies, have turned tokenmaxxing into a corporate culture.
+Whether it's employees being forced or the CTO genuinely encouraging it, both Amazon and Meta, two of the world's wealthiest companies, have turned tokenmaxxing into a corporate culture.

 It's not just these well - known big companies.
-May Habib, the CEO of the enterprise AI platform company Writer, frankly admitted three things in an interview with The Wall Street Journal: Tokens are an indicator that can be "racked up," employees use the company's platform for personal projects, and not every token is creating commercial value.
+May Habib, the CEO of the enterprise AI platform company Writer, frankly admitted three things in an interview with The Wall Street Journal: tokens are an indicator that can be "racked up," employees use the company's platform for personal projects, and not every token is creating commercial value.

 She knows all this, but her attitude is still to promote it: